Elsklivet/big-ideas-final/README.md

 - Collin: Average parking meter price and number of locations (lower average price and more locations is better)

 ## Abstract
 Our team used three data sets -- all of which begin with the letter P -- to determine which neighborhood in Pittsburgh is the best.
 We used the metrics of public art installations, parking meters and prices, and acres of park land, to determine the best neighborhood.
+By taking the mutual best locations between our datasets, we were able to come to the conclusion that Squirell Hill is the best Neighborhood in Pittsburgh!